Singular TQFTs, foams and type D arc algebras

 \begin{proposition} Given $u,v\in\Hom_{\foamf}(\word{k},\word{l})$.
 There is a finite, homogeneous cup foam basis for $\twoHom_{\foamf}(u,v)$ in the sense of \cite[Definition 4.12]{EST1}. \end{proposition}

-As we see below, up to signs, the construction is essentially dictated by our desire to have dotted cups as our basis elements, see e.g. in \fullref{example:evaluation-first}.
-(For details see \fullref{subsec:cup-foam}.)
+As we see below, up to signs, the construction is essentially dictated by our desire to have dotted cups as our basis elements and this is how the reader should think of this basis for the time being, see e.g. in \fullref{example:evaluation-first}.
+Details will follow in \fullref{subsec:cup-foam}.
 We also write $\Cupbbasis{u}{v}$ and $\Cupbasis{\closure{w}}=\Cupbbasis{\emptyweb}{\closure{w}}$ (for closed webs $\closure{w}$) whenever we mean the fixed cup foam bases given later in \fullref{definition:fixed-cup-foam}.

 By \fullref{proposition:cup-foam-basis}, ${}_u(\webalg_{\word{k}})_v$ has a (fixed) cup foam basis which we denote by $\Cupcbasis{u}{v}{\word{k}}=\Cupbasis{uv^{\ast}}$.
 We also use the evident notation $\Cupcbasis{u}{v}{\word{K}}$ later on.